zedapp/zed/app/manual/index.md

-Welcome to Zed
+Welcome to Caelum
 ==============

-Welcome to Zed, a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
+Welcome to Caelum, a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
 Some of the editor's core features are the features it doesn't have: